There’s no greater cliche than the struggling uni student who reeks of BO and incense and lives off instant noodles.

 Dunno about you, but I’ve personally never strayed from the OG red packet Indomie Mi Goreng noods.
 If it ain’t broke, don’t fix it, you know what I mean?

-“The blue one is a very different flavour, maybe a bit too different, but when you pair it up with the red packet it makes it palatable.
-It’s delicious but not without a certain sense of shame,” says David Adams, PEDESTRIAN.TV’s News Editor.
+“The blue one is a very different flavour, maybe a bit too different, but when you pair it up with the red packet it makes it palatable,” my coworker said.

 Cook both as usual then throw ’em in a bowl and eat.
 Double the flavour and double the amount of food which is particularly perfect for a hangover.